 - Would personalization methods be favorably accepted and desired by citizens?

-- How can ethical issues and privacy affect citizens’ trust in personalized e-Gov services?
+- How can ethical issues and privacy be addressed to positively influence trust in personalized e-Gov services?